The Ritchie Family: Cas Mijac

 Cas Mijac is the name given to a background vocal group which was made up of Michelle Simpson, Cassandra Wooten and Cheryl Mason Jacks.

-Wooten and Jacks tried to re-group after their leaving The Ritchie Family.
-In 1980, Wooten, Mason-Jacks joined Michelle Simpson and sang background vocals on John Lennon's Double Fantasy album.
+Wooten and Mason Jacks tried to re-group after leaving The Ritchie Family.
+In 1980, Wooten and Mason Jacks joined Michelle Simpson and sang background vocals on John Lennon's Double Fantasy album.
 Working with Tony Davilio, they first worked on "Starting Over".
 As Davilio tells it, they were set up in the studio about three feet away from him around a suspended microphone.
 Because Wooten, Mason-Jacks, and Simpson didn't read music, Davilio was at the piano giving them their notes.
 He had to do it a few times and giving each of them their notes a few bars at a time.
 This method was used in the recording process as well.
 This can take time.
 Whenever one of Cas Mijac had to do a retake, the engineer would have to stop the tape and re-cue it back to the point of recording.
 After the couple of minutes it took to do this, they would sometimes forget their notes which frustrated Davilio who having been a smoker was suffering the effects of nicotine withdrawal.
 He would forget their names, confusing Cassandra with Cheryl.
 With the session continuing and both parties forgetting things he was getting frustrated and they were getting annoyed and things were getting unpleasant.
 While working on the song "Woman" he continued with the misnaming.
 Meanwhile Lennon had come into the studio and was standing behind him and, in Davilio's words, slapped Davilio "upside the head".
 The women were discussing going on the road with Lennon, but his being killed ended that opportunity.
 After that they put priority on new careers and their families.